 Certain people may be more comfortable seeking treatment in a gender-specific addiction treatment program.
 These programs offer single-gender lodging and therapies that respect the needs of each patient.
 Some women’s-only programs may offer support for pregnant or breastfeeding mothers, in addition to childcare classes.

-Mental illness and substance abuse are frequently tied to each other.
+Mental illness and substance use are frequently tied to each other.
 When both conditions occur together it’s called a co-occurring disorder.
 If only one condition is treated, the untreated condition can continue to cause instability.
 If a person is experiencing an alcohol use disorder and depression but only treats the alcohol use disorder, the depression could trigger a relapse.

 Dual-diagnosis programs treat both conditions in the same program.
 Medications and psychotherapy are typically the first line of defense for co-occurring disorders in Oregon.